 A Cultural Exploration of Loulé

-Situated a mere 20 minute drive from Dona Filipa Hotel, the traditional town of Loulé is consumed by culture – with its origins dating back to the times of the Romans, who were later succeeded by the Algarve’s Moorish occupants and various Portuguese conquerors.
+Situated a mere 20 minute drive from Dona Filipa Hotel, the traditional city of Loulé is consumed by culture – with its origins dating back to the times of the Romans, who were later succeeded by the Algarve’s Moorish occupants and various Portuguese conquerors.
 What remains today is a medley of markets, castles and churches; which are easily discoverable as you meander along the tree-lined plazas and narrow cobbled lanes of Loulé’s historic centre.

-For over 100 years, Mercado Municipal de Loulé has served as the beating heart for the regions trade and commerce; still operating everyday (except Sunday) as the Algarve’s primary market for everything, from local delicacies to handcrafted goods, and even Cliff Richard’s Algarve grown wine.
+For over 100 years, Mercado Municipal de Loulé served as the beating heart for the regions trade and commerce; still operating everyday (except Sunday) as the Algarve’s primary market for everything, from local delicacies to handcrafted goods, and even Cliff Richard’s Algarve grown wine.

 The bulk of the market is housed within the crowning jewel of Loulé’s diversely designed centre – the Art Nouveau building which takes its inspiration from the decorative domes, spheres and crescent moons of Arab architecture.
 While these features are distinctly Moorish, the salmon pink flourishes of the frames scream Portugal – bringing splashes of colour to Loulé’s sand-hued skyline.